multi-build/multibuild/README.rst

 the build phase, is defined in ``multibuild/common_utils.sh``.
 You can override the default function in the project ``config.sh`` file (see below).

-If you are building a wheel from pypi, rather than from a source repository, you can use the ``build_index_wheel`` command, again defined in ``multibuild/common_utils.sh``.
+If you are building a wheel from PyPI, rather than from a source repository, you can use the ``build_index_wheel`` command, again defined in ``multibuild/common_utils.sh``.